geometor/model/STANDARDS.md

     self,
     pt_1: spg.Point,
     pt_2: spg.Point,
-    classes: list[str] = None,
+    classes: list[str] | None = None,
     ID: str = "",
     guide: bool = False
 ) -> spg.Line:
     """
     Constructs a Line from two points and adds it to the Model.

-    If the line already exists (defined by the same two points), the existing line is returned and updated with any new classes provided.
+    If the line already exists, the existing line is returned and updated.

     Args:
         pt_1: The start point.
         pt_2: The end point.
-        classes: CSS-style classes for rendering (e.g., ['guide', 'dashed']).
+        classes: CSS-style classes for rendering.
         ID: A unique identifier.
-If empty, one is generated automatically.
-        guide: If True, this line is excluded from intersection calculations.
+        guide: If True, excluded from intersection calculations.

     Returns:
         The sympy Line object created or retrieved.